 St. Paul & St. James is an Episcopal Church.
 A hallmark of our denomination is that it has elements of the Roman Catholicism and Protestantism.
 Episcopalians celebrate the “Mass” in ways similar to the Roman Catholic tradition; yet do not recognize any single authority, such as the Pope of Rome.
 Both Protestants and Roman Catholics feel at home in our church.

 The Episcopal Church of St. Paul & St. James is an inclusive community centered in the Eucharist and grounded in baptism.
 The Holy Eucharist- Great Thanksgiving, Lord’s Supper, Mass- is celebrated at 10:30 am.
 This service uses the contemporary language in our Book of Common Prayer.
-We believe this is God’s table and all are welcome to receive the Eucharist at this church.
 In addition to consecrated wine, we also offer consecrated grape juice (for those who do not drink alcohol).

 Those who were baptized in another Christian denomination with water in the name of the Father, the Son, and the Holy Spirit and then join the Episcopal Church are never baptized again.
 If you have not been baptized and want to make a public commitment to follow Christ or want to have your child baptized, please talk to a member of the clergy.

 The Church of St. Paul & St. James welcomes both weddings for all couples, and has been performing same-sex ceremonies for years.
 Numerous sessions of premarital counseling are required for the couple seeking to get married, as well as regular attendance at our Sunday services.
 We do require nominal fees and a deposit for nonmembers.
 If you have questions about these ceremonies, please contact a member of the clergy as soon as possible.